 If a child is not living with their natural parents and another adult is looking after the child, we need documentary evidence that you are the guardian and have parental responsibility for that child.
+That is, you have the legal right to make decisions on the child's behalf.
 Evidence includes a will or a court order and Child Benefit payments.
 Guardianship only applies if you can prove that you have full care and the normal, permanent home is not at their parents' address.
 Guardianship does not apply when picking up children to and from school, or looking after them until their parents collect them.